KunkelBrett/sprint_4_project/README.md

 # Used Car Traits: Statistical Associations
 Overview:
-This project provides a Streamlit-based app that allows users to explore the relationships between various used car attributes.
+this project provides a Streamlit-based app that allows users to explore the relationships between various used car attributes.
 Users can select two variables from the dataset, and the app will run the appropriate statistical tests (Pearson's correlation, Spearman's rank correlation, ANOVA, or Cramér's V) based on the types of variables selected.
 The app provides users with the statistical association measures, p-values, effect sizes, and visualizations to help them make informed decisions when searching for a car or analyzing used car market trends.

 Interactive Analysis: Users can choose two variables (numeric or categorical) and see how they are related through different statistical measures.
 The app supports the following tests:
-Pearson's r: for correlation between two numeric variables, Spearman's rank correlation (specifically used when one of the variables is the ordinal categorical variable 'cylinders'), ANOVA (to compare the means of a numeric variable across different categories in a categorical variable), and Cramér's V (to measure the association between two categorical variables).
+Pearson's r (for correlation between two numeric variables), Spearman's rank correlation (specifically used when one of the variables is the ordinal categorical variable 'cylinders'), ANOVA (to compare the means of a numeric variable across different categories in a categorical variable), and Cramér's V (to measure the association between two categorical variables).